By Vanessa Wilson and Mark Cox, StorReduce

 For migration of on-premises data to the cloud, or for private cloud deployments, the StorReduce server can be run on-premises on a physical or virtual machine.
 A pre-built virtual appliance (OVA file) is available.

-The architecture is designed to allow multiple StorReduce servers to be run against the same back-end Google Cloud Storage service, for redundancy, load-sharing and increased storage volume.
+The architecture is designed to allow multiple StorReduce servers to be run against the same backend Cloud Storage service, for redundancy, load-sharing and increased storage volume.
 For example, an on-premises StorReduce server might be used to deduplicate and upload backup data, with a second, cloud-based StorReduce server providing immediate access to this data for cloud services as the data is uploaded.

-- Object GET/PUT/POST/DELETE, including multiple-object delete.
+DELETE, including multiple-object delete.

 - Multipart uploads, including listing and deleting uploads.